 - b.
 Determining the timeline and process for members to share the evidence they've collected with the Evidence Collection Lead.
-This must be completed in advance of the second workshop, with sufficient time to enable the Evidence Collection Lead to process the data and format it for sharing. - A mixed-methods approach to organizing data collection and assigning leads is recommended, based on the specifics of the data to be collected.
-Though this method requires more detailed planning, it will be most time-efficient for the evidence collection and synthesis. - c.
-Developing a process for dealing with evidence that members are unable to find/access, such as asking other technical partners or experts to assist, or discarding the criteria. - d.
-Determining how and when the collected evidence will be shared back with the NITAG for example, whether the evidence will be shared in advance of the second workshop or simply reviewed and discussed live in the workshop.
+This must be completed in advance of the second workshop, with sufficient time to enable the Evidence Collection Lead to process the data and format it for sharing. - assigning leads is recommended, based on the specifics of the data to be collected.
+Though this method requires more detailed planning, it will be most time-efficient for the evidence collection and synthesis.